wpendl99/.github/profile/webServices/express/express.md

 });
 ```

-It is common for middleware functions to add fields to the `req` object so that other middleware can access the functionality they provide.
-You see this happening when the cookie-parser middleware adds the `cookies` object for reading cookies to the `req` object.
-In the example above, we use `req.cookies` to simply pull the cookie out of the request HTTP header and send it back in the response body.
+It is common for middleware functions to add fields and functions to the `req` and `res` object so that other middleware can access the functionality they provide.
+You see this happening when the cookie-parser middleware adds the `req.cookies` object for reading cookies, and also adds the `res.cookie` function in order to make it easy to add a cookie to a response.

 ## Error handling middleware